ajmukhtyar/GPR-for-nucleus-size/README.md

 1. python sort_comment.py --> Generates data_normalized.txt file which is used as input for the GPR model
 2. python GPR_comment.py

-Data from 40 simulations is stored in output and totord files
+Data from 40 simulations is stored in the input_files folder